Secret lounge discovered in Rikers Island jail, stashed with unused equipment

-NEW YORK (PIX11) — Employees from the Department of Correction allegedly built a secret lounge stocked with stolen equipment inside Rikers Island jail, according to a city investigation.
+NEW YORK (WPIX) — Employees from the Department of Correction allegedly built a secret lounge stocked with stolen equipment inside Rikers Island jail, according to a city investigation.

-New York City investigators discovered a secret lounge filled with leather couches, a giant TV screen, and a stash of Correction Department equipment in 2020, according to New York Daily News.
-The lounge was stocked with unused snowblowers, air conditioners, and other supplies that could’ve been used in the jail.
+New York City investigators discovered a secret lounge filled with leather couches, a giant TV screen and a stash of Correction Department equipment in 2020, according to New York Daily News.
+The lounge was stocked with unused snow blowers, air conditioners and other supplies that could have been used in the jail.

 The Legal Aid Society says a secret lounge built on Rikers Island by the Department of Correction is a “declaration of war on authority — and the perpetrators got away with it.”